 As we have seen, home staging offers the highest ROI of all interventions.
 It is especially effective when combined with one of the above: a freshly painted apartment with professional home staging creates an impression comparable to a fully renovated property, at a fraction of the cost.

-Want to dive deeper?
-For a detailed analysis of each renovation type (full kitchen, complete bathroom, flooring, smart home, energy efficiency), with updated prices and case studies, check our article on renovations that increase your home’s value the most in 2026.
+For a closer look at kitchen, bathroom, flooring, smart-home and energy-efficiency work, use the article on renovations that increase your home’s value the most in 2026.

 Renovating before selling can be an excellent decision, but only when the right conditions are met.
 The difference between gaining 30,000 euros and losing 15,000 euros lies in running the numbers before calling the contractor.